javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-while-for/article.md

 The `break` directive is activated at the line `(*)` if the user enters an empty line or cancels the input.
 It stops the loop immediately, passing control to the first line after the loop.
 Namely, `alert`.

-The combination "infinite loop + `break` as needed" is great for situations when a loop's condition must be checked not in the beginning or end of the loop, but in the middle or even in several places of the body.
+The combination "infinite loop + `break` as needed" is great for situations when a loop's condition must be checked not in the beginning or end of the loop, but in the middle or even in several places of its body.

 ## Continue to the next iteration [#continue]